brennovich/marques-de-itu/README.md

 # Marquês de Itu
 A simple, minimalistic, distraction-free theme for Vim.
-During my time living on the bohemian Marquês de Itu street in São Paulo, I used this photo by my friend @brunohenrique as my background for a long time and became obsessed with grayscale [setups](https://www.reddit.com/r/unixporn/comments/5kbkc1/i3wm_life_isnt_colorful_my_friend/).
+During my time living on the bohemian Marquês de Itu street in São Paulo, I used this photo by my friend @brunohenrique as my background for a long time and became obsessed with greyscale [setups](https://www.reddit.com/r/unixporn/comments/5kbkc1/i3wm_life_isnt_colorful_my_friend/) when I saw my other friend @cairesvs and his monochromatic editor ­ it was the perfect match.

 ![Rua Marquês de Itu](./images/marques-de-itu.jpg)
 _photo: @brunohenrique_